Bored? Want to piss off members of your local community – but with style? Take a leaf out of Elena Dalok’s book.

-- Next, say that because you have heaven in this world, you don’t care about the next world which will come from heaven (if that’s even a thing).
+- Next, say that because you have heaven in this world, you don’t care about the next world (if heaven’s even a thing anyway).

 - Always act as a diabolical individual and never live in a Godly manner (let your imagination run wild on this one).

 - Never confess to your priest so that he knows nothing of your spiritual life (or lack thereof).

 - Acquire a book that contains the secrets of the future.
 Or at least let on that you have and make up some reason why people can’t see it.

 - Slightly tricky last one, but learn how to command the rains.
 When you say rain, it rains.
 Guaranteed to piss off people who cross you, especially if they’re keen outdoors enthusiasts.